-- 4. The rotation call list, containing the names and contact information of the on-call physicians shall be posted on the intranet.
-In the event that the patient does not have a private physician, the private physician refuses the patient's request to come to the Emergency Department, or the physician cannot be contacted within twenty (20) minutes of the initial request, the rotation call list shall be used to select a private physician to provide the necessary consultation or treatment for the patient.
-A physician who has been called from the rotation list may not refuse to respond.
-The Emergency Department physician shall determine whether the on-call physician is required to come in to personally assess the patient.
-Any such refusal shall be reported to the Department of Medicine Director, Department of Surgery Director and/or Chief of Staff and/or their respective designee for further action and may constitute grounds for revocation of the physician's Medical Staff appointment and clinical privileges. - 5.
-The physician called from the rotation schedule shall be held responsible for the care of a patient until the problem prompting the patient's assignment to that physician is satisfactorily resolved or stabilized to permit disposition of the patient.
-This responsibility may include follow-up care of the referred patient in the physician's office.
-If, after examining the patient, the physician who is consulted or is called from the rotation schedule feels that a consultation with another specialist is indicated, it will be that physician's responsibility to make the second referral.
-The first physician consulted retains responsibility for the patient until the second consultant accepts the patient.
+4. The rotation call list, containing the names and contact information of the on-call Practitioners/APPs shall be posted on the intranet.
+In the event that the patient does not have a private Practitioner/APP, the private Practitioner/APP refuses the patient's request to come to the Emergency Department, or the Practitioner/APP cannot be contacted within twenty (20) minutes of the initial request, the rotation call list shall be used to select a private Practitioner/APP to provide the necessary consultation or treatment for the patient.
+A Practitioner/APP who has been called from the rotation list may not refuse to respond.
+The Emergency Department Practitioner/APP shall determine whether the on-call Practitioner/APP is required to come in to personally assess the patient.
+Any such refusal shall be reported to the Department of Medicine Director, Department of Surgery Director and/or Chief of Staff and/or their respective designee for further action and may constitute grounds for revocation of the Physician's/APP's Medical Staff appointment and/or clinical privileges.

-6. All members of the Active Staff shall participate in the on-call backup to the Emergency Department.

-Physicians called are required to respond to Emergency Department call by telephone within twenty (20) minutes.
+- 5. The Practitioner/APP called from the rotation schedule shall be held responsible for the care of a patient until the problem prompting the patient's assignment to that Practitioner/APP is satisfactorily resolved or stabilized to permit disposition of the patient.
+This responsibility may include follow-up care of the referred patient in the Practitioner's/APP's office.
+If, after examining the patient, the Practitioner/APP who is consulted or is called from the rotation schedule feels that a consultation with another specialist is indicated, it will be that Practitioner's/APP's responsibility to make the second referral.
+The first Practitioner/APP consulted retains responsibility for the patient until the second consultant accepts the patient. - 6.
+All members of the Active Staff and Courtesy Staff shall participate in the on-call backup to the Emergency Department. - On-Call Practitioner's or their designated On-Call APP called are required to respond to Emergency Department call by telephone within twenty (20) minutes.
 If requested to come in, they are required to do so within a reasonable time not to exceed sixty (60) minutes after responding by telephone.
-Anesthesiologists and CRNAs are required to arrive within twenty (20) minutes of initial contact.

-7. The system for providing on-call coverage shall be approved by the Board of Trustees and documented by written Hospital policy.
+Anesthesiologists and CRNAs are required to arrive within twenty (20) minutes of initial contact. - 7.
+The system for providing on-call coverage shall be approved by the Board of Trustees and documented by written Hospital policy.